 In any case, make sure the description reveals the major ingredients in the dish.
 Use the proper ethnic names to add a bit of authentic flair, but don't leave your guests wondering what's in baba ghanoush.

 Descriptions on your menu should be interesting without being too complicated to understand.

 A restaurant menu design and layout should be compatible with the restaurant itself.
 This is a matter of your choice of font, color scheme, and illustrations.
 They can be formal, casual, or playful, whatever matches your restaurant concept, location or theme.

 If you are opening a casual Mexican restaurant, vibrant colors such as red, turquoise, purple, and green can be used.
 The same colors would look out of place on the menu of a French bistro or a fine Italian restaurant.

-Ditto for the font.
-A French bistro may have a classic script font or simple plain font, while a sports bar or other casual restaurant might have a less formal or playful font.
-Beware of choosing a font that is hard to read or too small.
+A French bistro menu may have a classic script font or a simple plain one, while a sports bar might use a bolder font.